Skip to main content

 These plants produce the most terpene- and cannabinoid-rich flower buds.
 Removing male plants from the garden as soon as possible keeps your female crop intact and growing flowers.

-Sexing Marijuana Plants
+Sexing Weed Plants

 cannabis plants in pots, sexing marijuana plants